joques/camouflage/brainstorming/ideas.md

 * Correlate transaction location with the cardholder's known whereabouts.
 * Investigate using IP geolocation for online transactions
 ## Phonetic Matching Algorithms
-* Soundex: This algorithm assigns a code based on the first letter and following consonants in a word.
+* Soundex - This algorithm assigns a code based on the first letter and following consonants in a word.
 Websites with similar Soundex codes could be flagged for further investigation.
-* Metaphone: This algorithm goes beyond the first letter, considering vowel sounds as well.
-It could be more accurate than Soundex.
+* Metaphone; Double Metaphone - These are refinements on Soundex, aiming for higher accuracy.
+These algorithms goes beyond the first letter, considering vowel sounds as well.
+* Levenshtein Distance - measures the number of edits (insertions, deletions, substitutions) required to transform one string into another.
 ## Other Considerations
 * Visual Similarity: Explore techniques to identify websites with logos or visual elements that mimic legitimate brands.
 * Content Analysis: Analyze the content of a website (text, images) to identify inconsistencies or suspicious language that might indicate fraud.